deepak0405/GSoC2018_documentation/README.md

 3. [Generating Merged Attributes for the Cluster]: Generated an ipp_t* which contains combined attributes for all the printers in the cluster.
 4. [Generating Conflicts for the printer]: Generated cups Array which contains the constraints in the cluster, i.e. pair of attributes which can't be satisfied by any printer in the cluster.
 5. [Generating Cluster PPD File]: This commit facilitates generation of ppd file for the cluster, which contains options supported by all printers in the cluster and the constraints.
+6. [Selecting the printer for the job]: Based on the job settings requested such as pagesize, media-size, media-type, we will select the best printer in the cluster.
 ***
 ### Commits Link